ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 component main = Multiplier();
 ```

-This is a simple multiplier circuit.
-Using this circuit we can prove that we know two numbers that when multiplied together, the result is a specific number(c).
-Without revealing the numbers(a and b) themselves.
+Above we added a simple multiplier circuit.
+By using this circuit we can prove that we know two numbers that when multiplied together result in a specific number (c) without revealing the corresponding numbers (a and b) themselves.

-You can read more about circom language [here](https://docs.circom.io/).
+To read more about the circom language consider having a look at [this website](https://docs.circom.io/).

-Then let's make a folder for our build files and move there:
+Next we’ll create a folder for our build files and move the data there by conducting the following (while being in the `simple-zk` folder):
 ```bash
 mkdir -p ./build/circuits
 cd ./build/circuits
 ```

-### 💪 Trusted setup (Powers of TAU)
+### 💪 Creating a trusted setup with Powers of TAU

-It's time to perform a trusted setup.
-For this, we will use [Powers of Tau](https://a16zcrypto.com/posts/article/on-chain-trusted-setup-ceremony/) method
-(it will probably take a few minutes to finish):
+Now it's time to build a trusted setup (a cryptographic process used to securely generate both a public and private key).
+To carry out this process, we’ll make use of the [Powers of Tau](https://a16zcrypto.com/posts/article/on-chain-trusted-setup-ceremony/) method (which probably takes a few minutes to complete).
+Let’s get into it:
 ```bash
 echo 'prepare phase1'
 node ../../../snarkjs/build/cli.cjs powersoftau new bls12-381 14 pot14_0000.ptau -v